-As I alluded to last week, I went ballistic and chopped off all my hair.
-Not exactly the big chop hair story of my dreams, but it worked out ok.
+I went ballistic and chopped off all my hair.
+Not exactly the big chop hair story of my dreams, but it worked out okay.

 I knew I was close to a big chop, but I figured I would go and get my favourite hairstyle done one more time as that one should last me about a week